formlio/forml/docs/lifecycle.rst

 operates solely on that published release package (plus potentially the previously persisted :ref:`model generations <registry-assets>`).

-The production lifecycle is either managed in batch mode using :ref:`the CLI <platform-cli>` or embedded within a :doc:`serving engine <serving>`.
+The production lifecycle is either managed in batch mode using the :ref:`CLI <platform-cli>` or embedded within a :doc:`serving engine <serving>`.

 The stages of the production lifecycle are: